Branding & Strategy

 Your brand purpose statement should be specific, honest, and brief.
 Avoid vague phrases such as “we make the world better.”
 Instead, be precise about the change you create for your customers.

 For example: “We help growing Indian businesses build brands that attract premium customers and scale without discounting.”
-After writing your purpose, define your mission statement.
-Your mission describes what you do, for whom, and how.
+Once your purpose is set, define your mission statement — what you do, for whom, and how.

 Together, your purpose and mission form the strategic core of your brand strategy.
 Everything else — identity, messaging, and marketing — flows from these two statements.